Anita Federici, PhD, CPsych, FAED

 Holly is thrilled to be a member of The Centre for Psychology and Emotion Regulation team.

-Cortney is in the process of completing her Master of Arts in Counselling Psychology at Yorkville University.
-She is conducting her practicum under the supervision of Dr. Anita Federici and is working towards registration with the College of Registered Psychotherapists of Ontario.
+Cortney completed her Master of Arts in Counselling Psychology at Yorkville University.
+She is under the supervision of Dr. Anita Federici and is working towards registration with the College of Registered Psychotherapists of Ontario.
 Cortney has a Bachelor of Arts in Psychology and a Master of Human Kinetics in Applied Sport Psychology from the University of Ottawa.
 Cortney has worked as a mental performance consultant (MPC) with athletes at various levels to improve their performance through the use of mental skills training (i.e., goal setting, motivation, intensity regulation).
-She has a range of clinical interests including eating disorders, anxiety and mood disorders, trauma, and emotion regulation.
-Cortney grew up near Midland and returned to the area upon completing her studies in Ottawa.
-She is grateful to be living near Georgian Bay and working in the community as she strives to establish herself as a professional in the field.
+She has training in Cognitive Behavioral Therapy (CBT), Cognitive Behavioral therapy for eating Disorders (CBT-E), cognitive Processing Therapy (CPT) for Post-Traumatic Stress Disorder (PTSD), and Dialectical Behavioral Therapy (DBT).
+Cortney has a range of clinical interests including eating disorders, anxiety and mood disorders, trauma, and emotion regulation.
+She is grateful to be living near Georgian Bay and working in the community where she grew up.

 Jodi was born and raised in Midland and is a proud member of her community.
 She has an educational background in Office Administration.
 She is caring, compassionate and always eager to meet new people, which she does through her time volunteering with a variety of charities.
 Jodi also enjoys spending her time with her young family.